misterblack1/ps2-to-tandy1000-keyboard/README.md

 Todo:
 - Handle the Pause key
-- Handle the print screen key
+- Handle the Print Screen key
-- Get the CAPS/NUN/SCROLL LED working
+- Get the CAPS/NUM/SCROLL LED working

 Tandy 1000 8-pin DIN (using DIN 5 is fine but watch alignment!)
 - 1 - Data